Your average daily amp-hour requirement from the last line

 capacity required in amp-hours.

-Enter the amp-hour rating of the proposed battery cell you want
+________Enter the amp-hour rating of the proposed battery cell you want to use.

-Divide line 7 by line 8 and round up to the next whole number.
+________Divide line 7 by line 8 and round up to the next whole number.
+This is the

 number of battery cells wired in parallel required.